Superconvergence of differential structure for finite element methods on perturbed surface meshes: Supercloseness of geometric approximation

-where $\mathcal{A}$ is the area function. \end{lemma} \begin{proof} Taking the length of the edges of $\tau_1$ be $l_{1,k}$ for $k=1,2,3$, and then the length of the edges of $\tau_2$ will be $l_{2,k}=l_{1,k}+c_k h^3$ for some constant $c_k$ either being positive or negative due to \eqref{eq:edge_diff}.
-Now, we calculate the area of $\tau_1$ and $\tau_2$ using the edges info, i.e., Heron's formula
+where $\mathcal{A}$ is the area function. \end{lemma} \begin{proof} Lemma \ref{lem:aux_0} implies there exists $c_k$ either being positive or negative such that $l_{k}^*=l_{k}+c_k h^3$.
+Using the Heron's formula, we can calculate the area of $\tau_h$ and $\tau_h^*$ as

-where $s_1=\sum_k \frac{l_{1,k}}{2}$, and $\f c=(c_1,c_2,c_3)$.
-Thus we have
+where $s_1=\sum_k \frac{l_{k}}{2}$, and $\f c=(c_1,c_2,c_3)$.
+Thus, we have